-- The caption is a direct child of a [figure](#), [table](#), [grid](#), or [treegrid](#). - The caption is the first child of a [table](#), [grid](#), or [treegrid](#). - The caption is the first or last child of a [figure](#).
+- The caption is a descendant of a figure, grid, group, radiogroup, table, or treegrid. - The caption is the first non-generic descendant of a grid, group, radiogroup, table or treegrid. - The caption is the first or last non-generic descendant of a figure.